 This indicates that the telescope control programs froze for some reason and need to be restarted.
-Close all windows by pressing Ctrl+C or the X button.
+Close all windows by pressing Ctrl+C or the X button on each of them.
 Restart the telescope control programs via ./start4m.sh.

-• Telescope still not moving, optionally giving error messages
+Telescope still not moving, optionally giving error messages